Parkinson's UK in Parliament

 The APPG's remit includes:

-• providing regular briefings to members of the Group and other parliamentarians in order to ensure awareness of the needs of people with Parkinson's and their carers.
+- providing regular briefings to members of the Group and other parliamentarians to ensure awareness of the needs of people with Parkinson's and their carers.

 How can I join the APPG for Parkinson's?

-If you are a parliamentarian and would like to join the APPG, please email [email protected].
+If you're a parliamentarian and would like to join the APPG, please email [email protected].

 The APPG for Parkinson's is listed on the official register of All-Party Parliamentary Groups.

-In 2018, the APPG launched a groundbreaking report (PDF, 4MB) looking at mental health support for people with Parkinson's who experience anxiety or depression.
+In 2018, the APPG launched a groundbreaking report looking at mental health support for people with Parkinson's who experience anxiety or depression.
+Read the APPG's Mental health matters too report (PDF, 4MB).

 The report exposed many challenges people with Parkinson's face in receiving high quality, timely treatment that meets their needs.